ethereum/web3.py/docs/examples.rst

             # Assume we might have scanned the blocks all the way to the last Ethereum block
             # that mined a few seconds before the previous scan run ended.
-            # Because there might have been a minor Ethereum chain reorganisations
+            # Because there might have been a minor Etherueum chain reorganisations
             # since the last scan ended, we need to discard
             # the last few blocks from the previous scan results.
             chain_reorg_safety_blocks = 10